indicatorEducation

 Money inside an RESP is not all treated equally when its taken out of the plan.
 Because the PSE is contributed with after tax money, this money can be withdrawn without any taxes owing.

 The EAP money is handled differently because it has not been taxed yet by the government.
 When the money is taken out to fund an education, the EAP is considered taxable income for the student.
 Luckily most students do not have high incomes, so there is usually very little taxes owing.
-There is a withdrawal limit of $5000 of the EAP in the first 13 weeks of school, but there is no rule limiting the withdrawal of the PSE funds.
+For full-time students there is a withdrawal limit of $8,000 of the EAP in the first 13 weeks of school ($4,000 for part-time students), as well as an annual limit, but there is no maximum limiting the withdrawal of the PSE funds.

 When should you start the RESP withdrawal process?